GSA/piv-guides/_devconfig/ssh-all.md

 #### Log in via SSH

   1. Insert your **PIV/CAC** into your computer's smartcard reader.

-  2. Use the following command to log into the remote server:
+  2. To log into the remote server, enter:

         ```
 			ssh -I /usr/lib64/opensc-pkcs11.so <remote-host>